 Users love how sharp the blade is right out of the box — you can easily cut through carrots, potatoes, and meat with little pressure.
 The ergonomic handle is crafted to minimize wrist tension so you can use it for longer periods of time without getting tired.

 We gave this the coveted #1 spot because of its excellent performance and included accessories.

 In February 2020, Doug R. (a verified customer) said: “Cutting pineapple with this knife has been so fantastic.
 It’s like cutting water, as no real pressure is needed.”

-One thing users seem to dislike is the intricate design on the blade, which they report isn’t as prominent as in the pictures.
+Negatives?
+One thing some users report is that the intricate design on the blade isn’t as prominent as shown in the pictures.
 We think this is a small sacrifice for quality and performance, though.

 The MAD SHARK – 8″ Santoku Knife provides excellent value for your money.
 Customers seem to think so, too, with 83 percent giving this product a five-star rating at the time of publishing.

-The steel blade has a series of indentations that help prevent food from sticking to it.
-This ensures smooth cuts and makes clean-up quick and easy.
-The handle is well-balanced and ergonomically-designed, making it comfortable and safe to grip.
+The steel blade features a series of indentations that help prevent food from sticking to it.
+This ensures smooth cuts and makes clean up quick and easy.
+The handle is well balanced and ergonomically designed, making it comfortable and safe to grip.